kaotisk-hund/arching-kaos-api/README.md

 * `/` - Interface for uploading a new show
 * `/shows` - Returns the current show list in JSON
 * `/show/add/:ipfs/:artist/:title` - Adds a show with the :ipfs for the IPFS has (no /ipfs/ is needed), :artist for the name of the Artist and :title for the title of the show
+* `/register/:cjdns` - Adds a CJDNS IP to the `ipList.json` which whitelists IPs in order to be able to upload mixtapes to the API.
+* `/server/register/:cjdns/:ipfs/:hostname/:ssb` - Adds a server on `servers.json`.

 All routes are `GET`